-- 1. Tuberculin Test (PPD).
+- Tuberculin Test (PPD).
 Riverton campus students: Two PPD skin tests administered two weeks of each other or a QuantiFERON-TB Gold blood test.
 Jackson campus students: One PPD skin test or a QuantiFERON-TB Gold blood test.
 Testing must be done within the past 12-months.
 Skin testing documentation must include date administered, reading at 48-72 hours (including reaction), and signature of a qualified healthcare provider.
 If history of positive results, student must provide a chest x-ray interpretation by a healthcare provider and complete an annual screening questionnaire. - 2.
 Measles, Mumps, Rubella (MMR).
 Lab titer reports indicating immunity for measles, mumps, and rubella or documentation of two doses of MMR vaccine. - 3.
 Hepatitis B. Lab titer report indicating immunity or documentation of the 3-dose series.
 Students beginning the 3-dose series must provide documentation of the first dose prior to entering the program.
 The last dose must be received prior to completion of next-semester nursing courses. - 4.
 Varicella.
 Lab titer report indicating immunity or documentation of two doses of varicella vaccine. - 5.
 Tetanus, Diphtheria, Pertussis (Tdap).
 Documentation of Tdap vaccination, then Tdap booster every 10 years. - 6.
 Influenza.
 Annual flu vaccination given after September 1 of the current year.
 If student declines immunization, a mask must be worn at all times when in patient care areas during flu season.
 Students enrolled at the Jackson campus and those attending clinical at Hot Springs Health may not decline influenza vaccination. - 7.
 COVID-19.
-Documentation of at least one dose of bivalent vaccine.
-Boosters may be necessary in accordance with clinical agency policies and Centers for Disease Control guidelines.
+COVID vaccination is not required; however, if the student has received these vaccines, documentation must be submitted to the nursing program director.

-Students whose titer results show insufficient immunity must be revaccinated in consultation with a qualified healthcare provider.
+Students whose lab titer results show insufficient immunity must be revaccinated in consultation with a qualified healthcare provider.
 To provide for patient safety, students with inadequate immunity may be restricted from clinical areas.
 CWC is not required to provide alternate sites for clinical rotations.
 Failure to comply with immunization requirements will likely result in the student's inability to meet the course outcomes.